justme-1968/homebridge-fhem/README.md

 the names for the stadard service and characteristic types can be found here: .../hap-nodejs/lib/gen/HomeKitTypes.js

-###currently supported values for characteristic names are:
+### Currently supported values for Characteristic names are:
 - On
 - Brightness
 - Hue